CrossLee/Idea-To-Product-Challenge/README.md

 # Idea-To-Product-Challenge
-Raise an idea and transform to a product !
+Raise an idea, then make it to a product !